 Recently, I was an ambassador for a youth team in Nairobi that participated in the County budget allocation public forums.
 We advocated for the inclusion of Non-Communicable Diseases (NCDs) in the 2017/2018 budget.
 I was surprised to learn that the government was doing little to support people with type 1 diabetes.
 I learned that NCDs were not even mentioned in the budget.
 I am happy to say our advocacy was successful in that NCDs were highlighted in the budget.
 However, no money figures were allocated to NCDs, but the fight is not over yet.
 I believe with continued advocacy, we will get there.

 I later learned about T1International.
 I loved what they were doing, so I decided to join in their advocacy programme as a volunteer to learn more about diabetic rights and needs globally.
 I like to hear about the experiences from different people in different countries, which has helped me with my own advocacy in my community.
 Being part of the T1I team has given me courage to stand out and talk freely about our rights and about our needs.

 I am now facing some major diabetes complications.
 I have low vision disability and End Stage Renal Disease (ESRD), which have brought more complications due to kidney failure.
 I also have what they call brittle bone disease.
 I have dislocated both my hip joints and am on a wheelchair.
-Taking care of all these conditions in a low-income country with no personal income is frustrating, but I have not lost hope.
+I can no longer work because of my health.
+Taking care of all these conditions with no personal income is frustrating but I have not lost hope.
 I am trying to raise enough funds to cover the costs of hip replacement surgery and treatment.
 I am not as strong as before, but I made a promise to make the lives of people with diabetes more comfortable.
 If I don't get the help I need, at least I know my advocacy will help someone in Kenya with diabetes to get better medical care, affordable diabetic supplies and 100% government support.